Market Mechanisms#

 return accepted_orders, rejected_orders, meta

 The market_mechanism is called by the MarketRole, which is the agent that is responsible for the market.
 It is called with the market_agent and the market_products, which are the products that are traded in the current opening of the market.
-This gives maximum flexbility as it allows to access properties from the MarketRole directly.
+This gives maximum flexibility as it allows to access properties from the MarketRole directly.
 The market_mechanism returns a list of accepted orders, a list of rejected orders and a list of meta information (for each tradable market product or trading zone, if needed).
 The meta information is used to store information about the clearing, e.g. the min and max price, the cleared demand volume and supply volume, as well as the information about the cleared product.

 In the Market Mechanism, the MarketRole is available to access the market configuration with market_agent.marketconfig and the available Orders from previous clearings through market_agent.all_orders.
 In the future, the MarketMechanism will be a class which contains the additional information like grid information without changing the MarketRole.